leaozim/42-course--Libft/README.md

  <tr>
   <td><a href="https://github.com/leaozim/Libft/blob/main/srcs/ft_strtrim.c">ft_strtrim</a></td>
-  <td>returns a copy of 's1' with the characters specified in 'set' removed from beginning and end of string.</td>
+  <td>Returns a copy of 's1' with the characters specified in 'set' removed from beginning and end of string.</td>
  </tr>

  <tr>